kfcampbell/kfcampbell.github.io/_posts/2020-05-31-go-for-csharp-people-part-one.markdown

 ## That's It For Now

 Part Two on this topic is coming soon!
+If you're interested, I can be reached [@kfcampbell on GitHub](https://github.com/kfcampbell) or [@keeganfcampbell on Twitter](https://twitter.com/keeganfcampbell), because apparently that's a thing I have now.